Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am sending my sister our late mother's good 8-place setting silverware and silverware chest cross country.
 Does anyone have any tips for making this process safe for the contents and as inexpensive as possible?
 I am thinking of separating the silverware from the chest and shipping them separately.
 Can you safely stack like items (such as spoons), then bundle with bubble wrap, and then nestle each bundle in packing peanuts in a heavy shipping crate or box?
-The chest I think I can handle, but the how-tos on the silverware have me a bit perplexed so I need some knowledgeable advice here.
-Thanks in advance for any help you can offer!

 You can separate the silver but wrap in tissue or packing paper vey well as plastic is deadly to silver.
 After you have wrapped them well andd taped them, wrap in bubble wrap or pack in popcorn.